IwanTen/L5-website/docs/reference/frameCount.md

 # frameCount()

-**Note: This page was automatically ported from p5.js to L5 and hasn't yet been checked, fixed and updated.
-The code is likely incorrect, and the description or parameters might be wrong!**

 A `Number` variable that tracks the number of frames drawn since the sketch started.

 `frameCount`'s value is 0 inside setup().
 It increments by 1 each time the code in draw() finishes executing.

 ## Examples